hfbassani/RLBookExercises/Capítulo 4/Ex_4.04.md

+### *Exercise 4.4:*

-### Q: The policy iteration algorithm on page 80 has a subtle bug in that it may never terminate if the policy continually switches between two or more policies that are equally good.
+**The policy iteration algorithm on page 80 has a subtle bug in that it may never terminate if the policy continually switches between two or more policies that are equally good.
 This is okay for pedagogy, but not for actual use.
-Modify the pseudocode so that convergence is guaranteed.
+Modify the pseudocode so that convergence is guaranteed.**

-#### Original
+---
+Resposta 1:

 ```
 1. Initialization